DungNg03051999/titanic_kaggle/README.md

-# Titanic Kaggle Competition Project
+# Titanic Kaggle Competition Project (Ranking Kaggle 233)
 This project is part of the [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/overview) competition on Kaggle.
 The goal is to predict the survival of passengers on the Titanic using machine learning models.
 This repository contains the necessary files and instructions to reproduce the analysis and models.